 A key focus of my blog is Health/Wellness.
-While our homes are supposed to be safe spaces where we can retreat from the world, they can also be sources of injury.
+While our homes are supposed to be safe spaces where we can retreat from the world, they can also be sources of injury, pain and sickness.
 This is something most people don’t think about.
 The following contributed post is entitled, Is Your Home Keeping Your Healthy Or Making You Sick?

 * * *